chasiubun/Obsidian/2. GM Tools/5eTools Compendium & Rules/compendium/optional-features/repeating-shot-tce.md

 aliases: ["Repeating Shot"]
 ---
 # Repeating Shot
 *Source: Tasha's Cauldron of Everything p.
-22*
+22, Eberron: Rising from the Last War p.
+62*

 **Prerequisite**: A simple or martial weapon with the ammunition property (requires attunement)